wspl/creeper/README.md

 ### Node

-Nodes are tree structure that represents the data structure you are going to crawl.
+Nodes are tree structure that represent the data structure you are going to crawl.

 ```
 news[]: page -> $("tr.athing")